open-telemetry/opentelemetry-dotnet/docs/metrics/getting-started-prometheus-grafana/README.md

 })
 ```

-We set the options for our prometheus exporter to export data via the endpoint
+OpenTelemetry Prometheus Exporter will export data via the endpoint defined by
-that we've configured Prometheus server to listen to in the otel.yml file.
+`HttpListenerPrefixes`.
+And we have configured Prometheus server to scrape the
+same endpoint previously in the otel.yml file.

 Also, for our learning purpose, use a while-loop to keep increasing the counter
 value until any key is pressed.